AVOIDANT TO SECURE ROADMAP: PART I

 People with an avoidant attachment style usually hate the idea of getting help.
 But avoidant attachment stems from deep core wounds of inadequacy, abandonment and shame.
 No website is going to transform our sense of security in relationships.
 We are hurt by people, so we can only be healed by people.
 It’s one thing to read self help books all day, but to heal attachment, you gotta get dirty under the hood.
 It’s not your fault you didn’t have the opportunity to learn the skills of secure attachers, who learnt to trust the reliability of attachment figures and that feelings and needs are ok.
 But the first and indispensable step is to challenge the core limiting beliefs in a professional setting, otherwise it won't matter if you learn new behaviours (that said, once you've started on this journey head to Behavioural Strategies for some key changes you can make now!).

 Everyone’s position is unique; if you are serious about rewiring these core beliefs, it is important to work on healing with a psychotherapist who specialises in adult attachment and dependency issues.
 Avoidants have blocked emotional memories and denied needs for attachment.
-A therapist with a good understanding of attachment can provide a realism of expectations and actions we have taken.
+A therapist with a good understanding of attachment can provide a reframe of our expectations and actions.
 Therapy is a process - a journey together.
 Seeing our thoughts and feelings through the eyes of a therapist can help pull the ship to a calmer emotional shore.
 But this requires being open and describing feelings, and sharply questioning stories and rationalisations.
 Rewiring attachment requires reliving it: verbally describing experience to allow it to come under conscious control, through a process of review and transformation that rethinks the past, and allows us to reattribute new meaning to our behaviours, and those of others - understanding, for example, that others' actions are usually not an intentional assault on you.
+Treatment involves dismantling defensive strategies by encouraging giving up the "false self" constructed to protect against rejection and vulnerability, and by fostering recognition of needs for closeness with others.

 Be alert that the ingrained defence mechanisms of avoidant attachment will often look to thwart both self-awareness and psychotherapy (for example, avoidants are also often tempted to give up therapy fast because it is particularly painful to them, and with they inbuilt assumption they are 'not good enough' avoidants naturally fear they won't succeed) .
 Don’t expect a miracle when working with a therapist - it is hard work and takes time, sometimes years, but has real results.
 Find a therapist with whom you have a rapport, as trust is a necessary part of addressing past traumas.
 Within the therapeutic relationship itself, avoidants actually develop secure attachment (in a process known as transference, the unconscious redirection of the feelings a person has about their parents on to the therapist) - a trusted intimate relationship which then forms the basis for expanding new secure behaviours into other relationships.